RNCDev/fp-venture-day/content.md

 ### 9:15am – 9:45am
 **Jacob Brenner**

-Dr. Jacob Brenner is a bioengineer and critical care physician, serving as the Principal Investigator of the Brenner Bioengineering Lab at the University of Pennsylvania.
+Jacob Brenner is a bioengineer and critical care physician, serving as the Principal Investigator of the Brenner Bioengineering Lab at the University of Pennsylvania.
 His research focuses on developing novel therapeutics using nanomedicine and genetic medicine.
 Dr. Brenner has a track record of inventing medical devices and nanomedicine technologies that have progressed to clinical studies and commercialization.
 He holds an MD and PhD from Stanford University and completed his postdoctoral training at the University of Pennsylvania.

 ### 9:45am – 10:15am
 **Topher Brooke**